Federal judge charges US marshals in vaccination dispute

 Kornmann initially summoned the supervising officers to determine whether they would face civil contempt of court charges.
 But by the end of the hearing Monday, he had criminally charged the officers and accused them of kidnapping the prisoners.
 He also offered the officers an opportunity to admit wrongdoing and pay a $5,000 fine, but they declined.

-The Marshals Service did not immediately respond to a request for comment.
+The Marshals Service operates under the DOJ, an executive branch agency, but it is tasked with the protection and enforcement of federal courts.
+Federal law grants the Marshal Service “final authority regarding security requirements for the judicial branch.”

-Kornmann, who was appointed under President Bill Clinton in 1995, slammed South Dakota Gov. Kristi Noem's response to the pandemic in a separate ruling last year, writing that the state “has done little, if anything, to curtail the spread of the virus.”
+In a separate ruling last year, Kornmann, who was appointed under President Bill Clinton in 1995, slammed South Dakota Gov. Kristi Noem's response to the pandemic, writing that the state “has done little, if anything, to curtail the spread of the virus.”

 A trial date for the three marshals has been set for Sept.
 13.